This article applies to:

 - Place markups on the PDF and test your statuses and/or columns.

-- On a secure PDF, test the Batch Link function.
+- Open a working PDF to test the Batch Link function.

 - Upload a clean PDF with custom statuses applied to a Studio Session.
 Check that only your desired statuses have been applied throughout the document.